Voxoff/fourfive/README.md

 MAIN PAGE

-	•	Make ‘Our products’ centralised on all devices and make grey line stretch a bit longer across the page.
 	•	Take the grey background off the ‘shop now’ buttons
 	•	James to make icons for bottom yellow bar and write copy for it.

-“OUR STORY’ PAGE

-	•	Guy can we fix the illustrations of the boys - at the moment they load horizontally squashed

-PRODUCT PAGE - BALM

-Price of balm products:

-Small balm - £29.99
-Large Balm - £59.99

 PRODUCT PAGE – OILS